 In November of 1915 Einstein published his four papers on the General Theory of Relativity.
 In them he put forward the radical idea that matter and energy in space-time determine the geometry of space-time.
 In turn, the geometry of space-time determines the motion of material bodies and light in space-time.
 Einstein's field equations were complex non-linear differential equations.
 Einstein did not supply any solutions to these equations.
 Within a month of the publication of the papers a wrinkled, muddy, blood-stained envelope arrived at Einstein's home in Berlin.
 It was from an officer on the Russian front (World War I was in full swing) by the name of Karl Schwarzschild.
-To Einstein's immense surprise, Schwarzschild provided, in the letter, a solution to the Einstein equations for the case of a single spherical non-rotating mass, M. The solution included a special radius, the Schwarzschild radius
+To Einstein's immense surprise, Schwarzschild provided, in the letter, the very first solution to the Einstein equations for the case of a single, electrically neutral, spherical non-rotating mass, M.